mcm98/odin-recipes/README.md

 # odin-recipes
-Basic html project from The Odin Project
+Basic html project from The Odin Project.

 A website containing a few pages of recipes.